Lucille Bliss

 Lucille Theresa Bliss (March 31, 1916 – November 8, 2012) was an American actress, known in the Bay Area and in Hollywood as the "Girl With a Thousand Voices".

-A New York City native, Bliss lent her voice to numerous television characters, including the title character of the very first made-for-television cartoon, Crusader Rabbit, Smurfette on the popular 1980s cartoon The Smurfs and Ms. Bitters on the Nickelodeon animated series Invader Zim.
+A New York City native, Bliss lent her voice to numerous television characters, including the title character of the first made-for-television cartoon, Crusader Rabbit, Smurfette on the popular 1980s cartoon The Smurfs and Ms. Bitters on the Nickelodeon animated series Invader Zim.
 In addition to her television roles, she was known for her work as a voice actress in feature films.

 Life and career

 Family

-Bliss' parents were James Francis and Frieda (née Simmons) Bliss.
-Her mother was "a classically trained pianist who wanted Bliss to train as an opera singer".
-Her father's death in 1928 prompted Mrs. Bliss and Lucille to move to San Francisco.
+Bliss was born to James Francis Bliss, a dentist from Massachusetts, and Frieda Siemens.
+Her mother, a German emigrant, was a classically trained pianist and wanted her daughter to train as an opera singer.
+Her parents later divorced.
+Her father's death in 1935 prompted Frieda and Lucille to move to California, where her mother became head of the music department at the San Francisco College for Women.

 Radio

 Bliss was active in old-time radio, having roles in Pat Novak, for Hire, Candy Matson, and The Charlie McCarthy Show.